SamuliLam/firestore-grafana-pipeline/docs/02_Technical_Specification.md

 - Firestore collection names
 - Grafana admin user credentials

-These are typically provided via a `.env` file or injected by the deployment platform.
+These are provided via a `.env` file.

 ### 6.6 Notes and Development Workflow